EvgeniBakhov/ProjectX/README.md

 Each user has only one role: NORMAL, OWNER, ORGANIZER or ADMIN.
 Each role has a set of privileges.
 Privilege - string, that represents activity allowed by this privilege.

+### Version 0.11.0
+Added service method for getting bookings for current user.

 ### Version 0.10.0
 Added logic for getting bookings for a specific estate.